Fall-Web-Course/web-hw1/go/README.md

 ## How to run
 ### Docker
+First of all, build and create docker image using `docker build -t web-hw1-go:production .`
-Just use run.sh at go directory
+Then just use run.sh at go directory
 You can pass number of instances you want to the script
 Example:
 * `bash run.sh 3`